SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 3. long term leptomeningitis complications = hydrocephalus, seizures, sensorineural deafness, focal infarcs

 abcesses - life cycle begins with cerebritis = focal process of <mark style="background: #FFF3A3A6;">localized suppurative destruction of brain tissue</mark> - happens when bac/fungi infects parenchyma via <mark style="background: #FFF3A3A6;">direct spread from adjacent focus or hematogenous spread...</mark> like in the past theyr'e from ottitis media
+		3. <mark style="background: #FFF3A3A6;">if you get imging and just see one tiny little ring-enhancing tumor with a lot of edema = this is mass effect around that tiny abscess</mark>
 	breakdown  bbb + edema + blurring bt gray and white matter; many polymorphonuclear leukocytes , gliosis ust beginning many cortical abscesses caused by candida albicans hematogenously disseminated - happens in burn victims
 	- the <mark style="background: #FFF3A3A6;">hematogenously disseminated = happens to seed in gray matter</mark>